relativitydev/relativity.testing.framework.api/README.md

 ## Local Testing

 This repository has unit and functional tests in it.
-Functional tests have Category=FunctionalTests on it.
+Functional tests have Category=FunctionalTests.

 ### Unit Testing